This Sourdough Raisin Bread is soft, chewy, buttery and packed full of raisins in every bite!

 In addition to all that this sourdough raisin bread is PACKED full of raisins.
 A full pound of raisins in two loaves.
 Because I hate when a bread promises to be a raisin bread and then half the bites don’t have raisins and the raisins fall out of the other half of the bites.

-In case you aren’t a bread eating champion like me, this makes fabulous French toast, bread pudding, or you can toast it with some cinnamon sugar and butter for an afternoon snack like my Mom used to do!
+In case you have leftovers, this makes fabulous cinnamon raisin french toast, old fashioned bread pudding, or you can toast it with some cinnamon sugar and butter for an afternoon snack like my Mom used to do!

 Sourdough Raisin Bread